tsackton/taelgar/Worldbuilding/Background/Addermarch Village Names.md

 Haldrenn, HAL-dren, derived from a rocky ridge, marking a place known for its stone-laden terrain (Norse/Gaelic)

-Kilrath, kil-RATH, derived from a church near an ancient ringfort, highlighting its roots as a religious and fortified site
+(USED) Kilrath, kil-RATH, derived from a church near an ancient ringfort, highlighting its roots as a religious and fortified site

 Lioswyn, LEE-us-win, named for a fairy fort in a white meadow, combining Gaelic elements with hints of magic and purity